gepo/apns-http2/README.md

 ## AAA Certificate

 Since 29 March 2021, the AAA certificate is required.
-You can get it here: https://support.sectigo.com/Com_KnowledgeDetailPage?Id=kA03l00000117cL (the first one, name AAA).
+You can read about it and get it here: https://developer.apple.com/news/?id=7gx0a2lp.

 On Ubuntu, you must put it in `/usr/local/share/ca-certificates/extra` (create the path if it doesn't exist), and run `update-ca-certificates` as `root`).